-To develop this capability ahead of the DESDynI and ICESat-2 missions, we propose to implement a system that enhances access to existing LiDAR data sources hosted at NASA's National Snow and Ice Data Center Distributed Active Archive Center (NSIDC DAAC), Goddard Space Flight Center Land, Vegetation, and Ice Sensor (LVIS) Data Center, UNAVCO, and the San Diego Supercomputing Center.
-Satellite LIDAR data from ICEsat, high altitude airborne LIDAR data from LVIS, and low altitude airborne LIDAR from the UNAVCO and SDSC's extensive Earthscope catalog will be incorporated into the OpenTopography Portal.
+To develop this capability ahead of the DESDynI and ICESat-2 missions, we propose to implement a system that enhances access to existing light detection and ranging (lidar) data sources hosted at NASA's National Snow and Ice Data Center Distributed Active Archive Center (NSIDC DAAC), Goddard Space Flight Center Land, Vegetation, and Ice Sensor (LVIS) Data Center, UNAVCO, and the San Diego Supercomputing Center.
+Satellite lidar data from ICEsat, high altitude airborne lidar data from LVIS, and low altitude airborne lidar from the UNAVCO and SDSC's extensive Earthscope catalog will be incorporated into the OpenTopography Portal.

 This system provides integrated access to high-resolution lidar point data and on-demand processing capability for user-specified topographic data products.
 New web services will connect the NASA data archives at Goddard/LVIS and NSIDC DAAC to the OpenTopography portal and the other datasets available there.
 Integration of these distributed data archives via an easy to use web portal will enhance exposure of these data and significantly streamline user access.